QBO for 2016

 Since I got back from California, I’ve been spending my time reading books that were recommended to me in San Jose, studying the many apps available in the QBO ecosystem and got myself certified as a QBO Advanced ProAdvisor.
 I’m also all about value/fixed billing too.
 A monthly bill with “all in” services is the way to go.
 Hourly billing is going the way of the dodo in many businesses (not just accounting).

 As part of the VIP Summit, we spent a day at Intuit’s campus at Mountainview.
 Intuit shared their vision for world domination and we met real live developers.
-They showed us not only how they are making QBO better and better ever day, but how they are truly listening to the very users that utilize the software every day.
+They showed us not only how they are making QBO better and better every day, but how they are truly listening to the very users that utilize the software every day.

 As 2015 has come to a close, I am excited for 2016.
 I’m wrapping my brand around QBO and wrapping QBO around my brand.